Census reached 99.98% of homes; shoots for Dec. 31 deadline to report final number

 Louisiana lagged behind, but every other state saw 99.9% of its homes counted.

-“The 2020 Census faced challenges like no other decennial census in living memory,” said Commerce Secretary Wilbur L. Ross, Jr. “Achieving these metrics in the face of severe weather events and a global pandemic is a testament to the determination and ingenuity of the hundreds of thousands of dedicated women and men who worked on the 2020 Census.”
+“The 2020 census faced challenges like no other decennial census in living memory,” said Commerce Secretary Wilbur L. Ross Jr. “Achieving these metrics in the face of severe weather events and a global pandemic is a testament to the determination and ingenuity of the hundreds of thousands of dedicated women and men who worked on the 2020 census.”

 The counting was supposed to end on Sept.
 30 but a court ordered it extended through the end of October.
 But the Supreme Court stayed that ruling, and the census stopped counting people at midnight Thursday.